maniospas/Blombly/docs/basics/io.md

 ```

 In addition to parameters obtained by parsing the request, calls
-to route code blocks may be enriched with status information, if available.
+to routes may be enriched with status information, if available.
 Related values that may be present are listed below.

 <details>